Academic Life

 The Princeton School of Public and International Affairs

-The Princeton School of Public and International Affairs dedicates itself to integrating world-class scholarship and a commitment to service in order to make a positive difference in the world.
 Founded in 1930, the school brings together teaching and research in economics, politics, sociology, psychology, several of the natural sciences, history, and other disciplines within Princeton University.
-Faculty, administrators, and students develop and lead creative approaches to the challenges of public and international affairs, with particular emphasis on diverse scholarly perspectives and evidence-based analysis.
+Faculty, administrators and students develop and lead creative approaches to the challenges of public and international affairs, with particular emphasis on diverse scholarly perspectives and evidence-based analysis.
 Through its 20 programs and centers, which provide a framework for the organization of the school’s research interests, SPIA explores policy solutions to the world’s most pressing problems.

 The graduate programs emphasize policy-oriented research and teaching.
 MPA candidates follow a core curriculum—which includes a required course on race, power, and inequality—and then pursue one of four fields of concentration (international relations, international development, domestic policy, or economics and public policy).
 They have the opportunity to gain real-world experience, completing a policy workshop for a real-world client.
 Students also gain professional experience during a required summer internship between their first and second years of study.

 The school’s Scholars in the Nation’s Service Initiative (SINSI), launched in 2006, encourages students to pursue careers in public service, specifically within the U.S. federal government.
 The core element of the program is a two-year SINSI-supported fellowship with an executive branch department or agency, which is open to Princeton seniors from all disciplines and first-year MPA students.
-SINSI also offers funded summer internship opportunities to Princeton undergraduates from all majors and fields of study, which take place after their sophomore or junior years.
-Other initiatives within SPIA include the Afghanistan Policy Lab and new programs focused on Washington, D.C., and New Jersey, respectively.
+SINSI also offers funded summer internship opportunities to Princeton undergraduates from all majors and fields of study, which take place after their sophomore or junior year.
+Other initiatives within SPIA include the Afghanistan Policy Lab and new programs focused on Washington, D.C., and New Jersey.

 Councils, Institutes and Centers